Hidden in the Woods (2012 film)

 Hidden in the Woods (En las afueras de la ciudad) is a 2012 Chilean splatter film directed by Patricio Valladares and co-written by Andrea Cavaletto and Valladares.
 It features a mixed cast of relatively unknown actors and well-known Chilean comedians, including Siboney Lo, Carolina Escobar, Daniel Antivilo, José Hernandez, Domingo Guzman, Daniel Candia and Nicole Perez.
 An English-language remake with the same name, also directed by Valladares, was released in 2014.

 Plot

-Ana and Anny live, along with their deformed brother/son, in the desolate southern Chilean countryside, after having been sheltered from society by their drug dealer father for their entire lives.
-One day the police come calling to investigate, and after bullets are fired and chainsaws are revved up, the three siblings find themselves on their own, and on the road.
-The trio is also on the run from their father’s crazed drug kingpin boss Uncle Costello, who is convinced the sisters know where his valuable supply is hidden.
-He sends an army of trained killers to track them down... but Costello and his gang find that they might be in for more than they bargained for.
-Amidst a world of bloody executions, roadside prostitution, sexual assault, and even cannibalism, the bodies keep on piling up.
+Ana and Anny, along with their deformed brother/son, live in the desolate southern Chilean countryside, having been sheltered from society by their drug dealer father their entire lives.
+One day, the police arrive to investigate, and after a violent altercation, the siblings are forced to flee.
+They are also pursued by their father's crazed drug kingpin boss, Uncle Costello, who believes the sisters know the location of his valuable supply.
+Costello sends a group of trained killers after them, but they soon discover that the siblings are more dangerous than they appear.
+Amidst a world of bloody executions, roadside prostitution, sexual assault, and even cannibalism, the body count rises.